scott-griffiths/bitstring/doc/reference.rst

  >>> s.readbitlist(1)
  [BitString('0b0')]

-.. function:: readbyte
+.. method:: readbyte

 ``s.readbyte()``

 Returns the next byte of the current bitstring as a new bitstring and advances the position.

-.. function:: readbytes
+.. method:: readbytes

 ``s.readbytes(bytes)``

 Returns the next ``bytes`` bytes of the current bitstring as a new bitstring and advances the position.

-.. function:: readbytelist
+.. method:: readbytelist

 ``s.readbytelist(*bytes)``